-The Center for Nonprofits and Philanthropy seeks to develop research that has a meaningful impact on the nonprofit sector.
+The Center for Nonprofits and Philanthropy develops research that has a meaningful impact on the nonprofit sector.
 This research improves Texas leaders’ understanding of the scope, structure, and capacity of nonprofits and philanthropy in Texas and beyond.
 Additionally, the program collaborates with a network of scholars in the field.
-Recent research articles have been published in the top national journals in the core areas of: governance, strategic management, grant making and philanthropy.
+Research articles have been published in the top national journals in the core areas of: governance, strategic management, grant making and philanthropy.

 Dr. Brown’s research focuses on nonprofit governance, strategy, and organizational effectiveness.
 He has authored numerous research articles, technical reports, and several practice-oriented publications.

 Strategic Management in Nonprofit Organizations uses a strategic management framework to consider key decisions that nonprofit managers and volunteer leaders confront as they plan and work to position their organizations for optimal success.

 Brown, William A. Strategic Management in Nonprofit Organizations.
 Jones & Bartlett Learning; 1 edition (March 11, 2014).

 Nonprofit Governance: Innovative Perspectives and Approaches.
 This collection offers a comprehensive assessment of research on the governance of nonprofit organizations.
 Drawing on the research of leading scholars in the US, UK, Canada and Australia, this book presents new perspectives on non-profit governance, which help to overcome these weaknesses.

 Cornforth, Chris, & Brown, William A. Nonprofit Governance: Innovative Perspectives and Approaches.
 Routledge (June 19, 2013).